minudika/shared-resources/README.md

 #### HTTP-Response Source
 Http-response source captures the responses for the request sent by the http-request sink which has the same sink.id.
-You have to provide a sink.id when defining a http-response source, and there should be a http-request sink  with the same sink.id in the siddhi app.
+You have to provide a sink.id when defining an http-response source, and there should be an http-request sink  with the same sink.id in the siddhi app.

 ```sql
 @source(type="http-response", sink.id='<SINK_ID>',